gsmendoza/gitara/README.markdown

 Workflow
 --------

 I'm no Lilypond expert (heh).
 When writing a tab, I use [TuxGuitar](http://tuxguitar.herac.com.ar) to transcribe a set of notes (usually just one bar).
 I then export the TuxGuitar tab to lilypond so that I can get the lilypond notes.
-I then place the notes inside my Gitara tab.
-This workflow allows me to use TuxGuitar's GUI for transcribing notes while allowing me to use Gitara's features for naming bars and reusing them.
+I then place these lilypond notes inside my Gitara tab.
+This workflow allows me to use TuxGuitar's GUI for transcribing notes while allowing me to use Gitara's features for naming expressions and reusing them.

 To do